 During the summer month, the weather is obviously better, which can be quite important if you visit the Alps or the scenic gorges.
 This also means that more tourists appear during summer, so if the crowd bothers you, visit in late spring or early autumn.

 Getting to and around Slovenia

-If you are travelling from Europe, it’s fairly easy to get to Slovenia.
-The best way is probably to travel by car, since it’s the easiest way to get around the country during your trip (just keep in mind, that you will need a vignette for the Slovenian highways).
-Of course, you can rent a car as well once you arrive to Slovenia.
+If you are traveling from Europe, it’s fairly easy to get to Slovenia.
+The best way is probably to travel by car since it’s the easiest way to get around the country during your trip (just keep in mind, that you will need a vignette for the Slovenian highways).
+Of course, you can rent a car as well once you arrive in Slovenia.

-Ljubljana Airport is well connected with European cities so you can consider travelling by plane if you live further.
-If you are not planning to rent a car, airport buses can take you to the capital city or Kranj.
+Ljubljana Airport is well connected with European cities so you can consider traveling by plane if you live further.
 You can check the timetables here.

 Day 1: Ljubljana